yul091/UncertaintyPL/README.md

-# UncertaintyPL
+# Uncertainty Awareness of LLMs in Code Analysis
-An Impact Study of Data Shift Towards Code Analysis Model and Uncertainty Measurement:
+Uncertainty Awareness of Large Language Models Under Code Distribution Shifts: A Benchmark Study

-This is a PyTorch implementation of two code analysis tasks, namely, method name prediction~(MNP) and code completion~(CC) with six models.
+A PyTorch implementation of two code analysis tasks, code summarization~(CS) and code completion~(CC) with four models.
 We use Python extractors to preprocess the raw code snippets.
 Users may further extend the work to other programming languages following our study.

 <p align="center">
   <img src="Figure/code_shift.png" width="70%" height="70%">